Cosmian/kms/documentation/docs/index.md

     curl http://localhost:9998/version
     ```

+    Alternatively KMS binaries are also available on [Cosmian packages](https://package.cosmian.com/kms/4.9.1/).

 #### Open source

 The server's code is open-sourced on [Github](https://github.com/Cosmian/kms) so that it can be audited and improved by anyone.